CyberBrainiac1/VisionPilot/README.md

 ## Model Details
-All models are located in the models folder
+All models are located in the models folder.

+> **Note:** Model files will be made available for download at a later date.
+Please check back for updates.
 - **Lane Detection:** SCNN
 - **Traffic Sign Detect/Class:** CNN classifier, YOLOv8 detector
 - **Traffic Light Detect/Class:** YOLOv8 detector, CNN classifier